Artifacts of Numerical Integration in Learning Dynamical Systems: Linear systems learning with one-step methods

 The following Lemma characterizes the global minimizers.

 \begin{lemma} Let $\hat\lambda$ be the minimizer of \eqref{eq:learning-one-step}.
 For any positive $h$, there exists $\hat\lambda h\in\mathbb{C}$ satisfying

-{Furthermore, $\xi^* = \hat\lambda h$ is the global minimizer to \eqref{eq:learning-one-step} with which the objective function to reach its global minimum $0$.} \end{lemma} \begin{proof} (i) Explicit Runge-Kutta methods, including Forward Euler:\\ By the Fundamental Theorem of Algebra, for any given $\lambda h\in\mathbb{C},$ has a solution on the complex plane.
+Furthermore, $\xi^* = \hat\lambda h$ is the global minimizer to \eqref{eq:learning-one-step} \review{with which the objective function reaches its global minimum 0.} \end{lemma} \begin{proof} (i) Explicit Runge-Kutta methods, including Explicit Euler:\\ By the Fundamental Theorem of Algebra, for any given $\lambda h\in\mathbb{C},$ has a solution on the complex plane.